Toilet Seat Types

 This simply refers to how the toilet seat reverts down after use.
 There are two types of toilet seats in this category;

-- Standard
+• Standard

-- Soft
+• Soft

 Standard Close

 These are the traditional styles of seat closing where you can just slam the seat back down once you’re done.
-They’re basic and don’t have much maintenance nor disadvantages besides hurting yourself as the seat reverts to its original place.
+They’re basic and don’t have much maintenance or disadvantages besides hurting yourself as the seat reverts to its original place.

-They fit all toilets and sometimes much of a concern unless you’re afraid of your fingers getting pinched as the seat closes especially in the case of kids.
+They fit all toilets and are sometimes much of a concern unless you’re afraid of your fingers getting pinched as the seat closes especially in the case of kids.

 Soft Close